haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

   load PUP2.pdb
 </a>

-As a first step, we will colour in orange all residues identified by the DISVIS interaction analysis.
+As a first step, we will color in orange all residues identified by the DISVIS interaction analysis.
 Enter following commands at the Command Line in PyMOL:

 <a class="prompt prompt-pymol">